jundalisay/superblist/content/en/material/principles/part-3/chapter-04e.md

 Rather than confuse everyone by calling the negative as positive, we would rather call:
 - the negative as 'feminine charge'
-- the positive as a 'masculine charge', and
+- the positive as a 'masculine charge'
-- the neutral as a 'bisexual charge'.
+- the neutral as a 'bisexual charge'

 {{< img src="/graphics/physics/elec.jpg" alt="Superphysics Electron" cap="In Superphysics, electrons have a masculine charge" >}}